The moments of split greatest common divisors: The problem and set-up

 \end{theorem}

-It presently seems out of the realm of possibility to prove Theorem \ref{maincond} unconditionally.
-While the coefficient $1/2$ in the upper bound of Theorem \ref{mainuncond} is an artifact of the method, the exponent in the lower bound essentially rests on the distribution of smooth shifted primes, which is presently not known unless one is willing to assume the Elliott--Halberstam conjecture.
+It does not seem feasible to prove Theorem \ref{maincond} unconditionally.
+While the coefficient $1/2$ in the upper bound of Theorem \ref{mainuncond} is merely an artifact of the method, the exponent in the lower bound essentially rests on the distribution of smooth shifted primes, which is presently not known unless one is willing to assume the Elliott--Halberstam conjecture (and would equal $\lambda+1+o(1)$ in such case).

-Given Theorem \ref{maincond}, one may wonder where to go from here.
+Given Theorem \ref{maincond}, one may wonder what further progress can be made.
 The composite integers $n$ dividing $u_n$ generalize pseudoprimes and are called \emph{Lucas pseudoprimes}: based on this analogy, we conjecture, similarly to \cite[\S 4]{Po81} for pseudoprimes, that the moments should satisfy the following refined asymptotic.

-\begin{conjecture} With the notation of Theorem \ref{maincond}, we have as $x \rightarrow \infty$,
+\begin{conjecture} With the notation of Theorem \ref{maincond}, we have as $x \rightarrow +\infty$,

 \end{conjecture}